-We are calling for Government to produce guidance to schools stating that at least an hour of lesson time per day should be spent outdoors.
+We’re calling for policy makers to produce guidance to schools stating that at least an hour of lesson time per day should be spent outdoors.

 Why are we asking for this?

 Being connected to nature is widely known to improve physical health, wellbeing and learning in young people.
-Being outdoors can help us to be more active, focused and can provide stimulation for new ideas.
-It can also help young people to apply their learning to real situations.
+Spending time outdoors can help us to be more active and focused, stimulating new ideas and helping young people to apply their learning to real situations.